 Jim: What did that look like for you in a day-to-day basis?
 When you got home at night and Kim was comin' at you, wanted the debate, wanted to fight, whatever she wanted, what did you do emotionally?

 LeRoy: My personality, Jim, we didn't have conflict in my home that I grew up in.
 I mean, what dad said, there was no discussion.
 So, I didn't know how to discuss or debate or how to deal with conflict.
-And I would basically just, the more she would come at me with her opinions or what she was wanting to get across to me, I would shut down
+And the more she would come at me with her opinions or what she was wanting to get across to me, I would shut down

 And even though I'm an outgoing person on the outside in public, I'm more introverted.
 And so I would retreat further and further into a shell, which eventually, I battled with depression, because I didn't feel there was a way out of this.